dincerkilic/KUMC_notes/README.md

 **git push origin master**: upload files to github.
 To be able to do that you need to make github to recognize your machine.
 Create ssh key.
 Add it to github (github.com > settings > SHH and GPG keys). master is branch that we want to push to.

+**What if you create a folder on local first?**

-**git init**: to initialize on local the git, then continue with add, and commit.
+Create a folder, change directory into it; then, **git init**: to initialize on local the git, then continue with add, and commit.
 Create a repository on github.
 Then **git remote add origin xx.git**.
-Then pudh.
+Then push.

 *more info on github: https://www.youtube.com/watch?v=RGOj5yH7evk